 Our range of opportunities for schools includes live symphony orchestra concerts with associated curriculum schemes of work and INSET training for children at Key Stages 1, 2 and 3; musician ensembles and composers in residence to support musical knowledge, appreciation and skills development, performance coaching, composition and arranging; and bespoke projects tailored to the needs of your children, young people and school curriculum.

-I brought a group of pupils with complex special needs to the fantastic Key Stage 1 concert-Theodore and the Musical Note last year.
+I brought a group of pupils with complex special needs to the fantastic Key Stage 1 concert-Theodore and the Musical Note.
 The impact it had on the group was amazing and our children responded it really was the highlight of the year.
 As you can imagine it can be quite difficult to find suitable events to take the children to, but the staff at the Philharmonic all went out of their way to ensure that we were made welcome and that we had all that we needed.

 Liverpool Philharmonic is proud to be working as a partner with Music Education Hubs in Liverpool City Region.